BezTTTT/aidoc/readme.txt

 2. Copy all files from 'OneDrive\aidoc\New AIDOC dependency' to 'aidoc\aidoc\' folder (Including, imageQualityChecker, instance\config.py, legal\templates\*, oralLesionNet)
 3. Install the python environment and the related packages (see below)
-4. In the folder aidoc\, install the aidoc package on the pip list using:   pip install -e .
+4. Create a database name 'aidoc_development' (For production, 'aidoc_production') on MySQL server
-5. Intialize the database using:            flask --app aidoc init-db
+5. Intialize the database   on the terminal using:      flask --app aidoc init-db
-6. Run the package on the terminal using:   flask --app aidoc run
+6. Run the WebApp (Flask)   on the terminal using:      flask --app aidoc run
+7. Run the AI API (FaskAPI) on the terminal using:      python artificial_intelligence_api.py
-7. Keep the requirements.txt and this file updated.
+8. Keep the requirements.txt and this file updated.
-8. Try to minimize the dependencies (Or try to reduce the unneccessary ones)
+9. Try to minimize the dependencies (Or try to reduce the unneccessary ones)
-9. Update version numbers on config.py accordingly
+10. Update version numbers on config.py accordingly

 ----- On production -----
 *** Installation Phase ***
 1. Ask Mr. Thawatchai to setup xampp on the server, setup the reverse proxy, and ask for the URL
 2. Git clone patiwet/aidoc/main to xampp\htdocs\aidoc
 3. Install the python environment and the related packages (you may use the requirements.txt)
-4. Install the gevent WSGI server package:  pip install gevent
+4. Install the gevent WSGI server package (For WebApp):  pip install gevent
-5. In the folder aidoc\, install the aidoc package on the pip list using:   pip install -e .
-6. Edit wsgi.py file to correct the url and port number, and point the keyfile and certfile to the correct locations
+5. Edit wsgi.py file to correct the url and port number, and point the keyfile and certfile to the correct locations

 *** Maintainance Phase ***
-7. Launch the server using:     python wsgi.py
+6. Launch the server using:     python wsgi.py
-8. Keep updating the web app using 'git pull'
+7. Keep updating the web app using 'git pull'
-9. Occasionally update the environment based on the current requirements.txt
+8. Occasionally update the environment based on the current requirements.txt

 Note that the images files are in the folder: aidoc\imageData The user and submission database can be accessed through the phpmyadmin